itsboyac/reproducibility_week3_project/README.md

 # MLOps-1
-This project is for MLOps practice.
+This is my repository for the Reproducibility & Model Deployment course.
+Author: Boya Chuang